Executive Vice President / Assistant General Manager

-Prior to the 2016 season, Romero was elevated to the position of Vice President, International Scouting.
-In that capacity, he oversaw the club's amateur scouting coverage in Latin America in addition to the Pacific Rim and Europe, while also assisting with the team's domestic amateur scouting operation.
-Since joining the Red Sox, Romero has played a significant role in the signings of Red Sox international prospects such as Yoan Moncada (Cuba), Rafael Devers (Dominican Republic), Luis Alexander Basabe (Venezuela), and Roniel Raudes (Nicaragua).
+From 2016 through the 2018 season, Romero served as Senior Vice President/Assistant General Manager.
+Prior to 2016, he served as Vice President, International Scouting.
+In that capacity, Romero oversaw the club’s amateur scouting coverage in Latin America in addition to the Pacific Rim and Europe, while also assisting with the team’s domestic amateur scouting operation.
+Since joining the Red Sox, Romero has played a significant role in the signings of Red Sox international prospects such as Rafael Devers (Dominican Republic), Darwinzon Hernandez (Venezuela), and Tzu-Wei Lin (Taiwan).

 Before beginning a career in baseball, Romero worked as a prosecutor for the State Attorney’s office for the Fourth Judicial District in Jacksonville, FL.
 He holds a bachelor’s degree in sports management and a juris doctor degree from the University of Florida.
 His father, Ed Romero Sr., was an infielder with the Red Sox from 1986-89.